Push2901/BATCH3/README.md

 # BATCH3
 This is for batch 3
-Append yours names along with your registration number here
+Append yours names along with your registration number here:
+Pushkal 220968422